Go to Forum

 Applications for registration may be requested from The Augustan Society, Inc., P.O.
 Box 771267, Orlando, FL 32877-1267 or by e-mail.
 For further details and contact information, see the Augustan Society’s website.

-The ACH’s basic registration fee, as of 2013, is $325, or $350 if combined with membership in the College.
+The College’s basic registration fee, as of early 2015, is $325, or $350 if combined with membership in the College.
 Registrants receive a certificate of registration and a black-and-white line drawing of the arms suitable for duplication.
 In addition, for those requiring it, the registration fee includes assistance with the design and blazoning of a new coat of arms.

 Arms registered with the ACH are published in the organization’s quarterly journal, The Armiger’s News, and periodically collected and printed in book form as The Heraldic Register of America.

 Further information and application forms for registration can be found on the American College of Heraldry website.
-The present executive director of the College is David Robert Wooten.
+The College's executive director is David Robert Wooten.